Ensono/amido.github.io/docs/workloads/common/backend/java/maven_spring_profiles.md

 A number of support scripts are included in the projects that aid in the use of profiles.

+> :warning: The Cloud-related profiles (**AWS & Azure**) do not currently provide as clean a separation of dependencies as possible -
+> all library dependencies will be included irrespective of whether they are selected or not - this issue will be fixed in a later release.

 ### run_scenario.sh

 This script is aimed at **Stacks developers & testers**.